hexbatch/apple-core/layer-docs/a-inner-layers/services/job-services.md

 * each job function is defined by a plugin
 * job functions may be pulled in from other repos
-* each job function will call `core.user.auth.destroy` at the end to destroy its token!
+* each job function will call `core.users.auth.destroy` at the end to destroy its token!

 # This is the only microservice that calls the core api indirectly and directly